 a) Interest hedge ratio: it is calculated by dividing the profit before financial result, net, share of result of associates and joint ventures, income taxes, depreciation and amortization (EBITDA) by the net interest charges for the last four quarters of the analyzed period.
-This ratio cannot be less than 3.0 times.
+This ratio cannot be less than 2.5 times.

 b) Leverage ratio: defined as the result of dividing the consolidated net debt (current and non-current debt, excluding debt issuance costs less restricted and unrestricted cash and cash equivalents) by the EBITDA of the last four quarters of the period analyzed.
-This ratio cannot be greater than 3.5 times.
+This ratio cannot be greater than 4 times.

 Additionally, there are other restrictions in regards of incurring additional debt or making loans that require mortgaging assets, dividend payments and submission of financial information, which if not met or remedied within a specified period to the satisfaction of creditors may cause the debt to become payable immediately.
-During 2023, 2022 and 2021, the financial ratios were calculated according to the formulas set forth in the loan agreements.
-As of December 31, 2023 and the date of issuance of these consolidated financial statements, the Company complied satisfactorily with such covenants and restrictions.
+During 2024, 2023 and 2022, the financial ratios were calculated according with the formulas set forth in the loan agreements.
+As of December 31, 2024 and the date of issuance of these consolidated financial statements, the Company complied satisfactorily with such covenants and restrictions.